MUSEQuBES: Characterizing the circumgalactic medium of redshift $\approx3.3$ Ly$\alpha$ emitters: Results

-Finally, we point out that the widths and strengths of the mean and median \lya\ absorption for the UV-continuum-undetected objects (all\_SFR\_S00) are consistent with those of the all\_SFR\_S01 subsample.
-This is not surprising since the bulk of the SFR upper limits are similar to the SFRs measured for the all\_SFR\_S01 subsample.
+Finally, we point out that the widths and strengths of the mean and median \lya\ absorption for the UV-continuum-undetected objects (all\_SFR\_non-det) are consistent with those of the all\_SFR\_low subsample.
+This is not surprising since the bulk of the SFR upper limits are similar to the SFRs measured for the all\_SFR\_low subsample.